magiclabs/magic-js/CONTRIBUTING.md

 Please note we have a **code of conduct**, please follow it in all your interactions with the project.

-## Setting up for Local Development
+## Setting up for local development

 1. Fork this repostiory.
 2. Clone your fork.